 At first glance, the diction Frost uses in his title is curious.
 The word acquainted indicates that the speaker is familiar with the night, but it does not mean that the speaker knows the night well, nor does it indicate that he particularly likes the night.

-In the first line of ‘Acquainted with the Night’, which can be read in full here, Frost writes, “I have been one acquainted with the night.”
+In the first line of ‘Acquainted with the Night’, Frost writes, “I have been one acquainted with the night.”
 First, the verb phrase ‘have been‘ must be dissected.
 It can be argued that if one has been acquainted with someone, one is no longer acquainted.
 On the other hand, it can also be argued that Frost is merely making a declaration to begin his poem: he is one who knows the night.
 The word night also conjures several different connotations: it can be the physical night, or Frost can be talking about something else here, something darker, such as depression.

 Frost follows with two more declarative sentences to end the first stanza.
 Just like with the word night, the rain can also serve as a metaphor for something dark.
 Perhaps the rain the speaker has walked out in is a depression or a difficult time in his life.
 This line could also be read literally.
 If one is acquainted with walking alone at night, one most certainly has walked through rainstorms while doing so.
 The speaker confesses that he has walked so long and so far that he has walked past where the street lights end.
 This stanza suggests several possibilities.
 First, one must consider why someone would choose to walk in the middle of the night.
 For many, the exercise of walking provides clarity.
 It gives the walker time to think things through and process certain events of one’s life.
 Secondly, the stanza suggests that even though the speaker is surrounded by darkness, he does not seem to be afraid.
 He keeps walking even when he knows the street lights will end.